libbyschuknight/tid_til/mistakes_improvements_learnings/2020_01_02__mistakes_improvements_learning.md

 <https://github.com/nodejs/node-gyp/issues/1927>

 I had a look at this <https://github.com/nodejs/node-gyp/blob/master/macOS_Catalina.md> and had a quick chat with colleague and decided to install the full xcode app.
-It could actualy be useful to have.
+It could actually be useful to have.
 And now things are working fine.

-### Enviornment variables
+### Environment variables

 Second rails app I needed to get working in a monorepo.